writer/aws-examples/bedrock-examples/README.md

 | **Key Focus**      | Web Research & Contextual Responses        |

 **What it does:**
-- Performs web searches using function calling
+- Performs web searches using function calling.
-- Processes search results through the WRITER LLM via AWS Bedrock
+- Processes search results through the WRITER LLM via AWS Bedrock.
-- Provides structured answers with citations and sources
+- Provides structured answers with citations and sources.

 **File Structure:**
-- **`main.py`**: Entry point that sets up the agent and initiates the conversation
+- **`main.py`**: Entry point that sets up the agent and initiates the conversation.
-- **`agent.py`**: Core agent class that manages conversation flow, tool calling, and retry logic
+- **`agent.py`**: Core agent class that manages conversation flow, tool calling, and retry logic.
-- **`tools.py`**: Defines the web search tool and AWS Bedrock tool configuration
+- **`tools.py`**: Defines the web search tool and AWS Bedrock tool configuration.

 **Run the example:**
 1. Ensure your virtual environment is activated